Vatroslav Lichtenegger

-Vatroslav Lichtenegger (1809-1885) was a Croatian music teachr and composer.
+Vatroslav Lichtenegger (1809–1885) was a Croatian music teacher and composer.

 Born in Podčetrtek, he moved to Zagreb around 1827, and became a choralist in the Zagreb Cathedral as well as a teacher at the Croatian Music Institute.

 Lichtenegger was a teacher of singing and organist of the Zagreb Cathedral.
 He scored and harmonized the song Horvatska domovina by Josip Runjanin for a male choir in 1861.
 In 1891, the song won a competition to become the Croatian national anthem.

 He is buried in the Mirogoj cemetery in Zagreb.
 His daughter was famous opera singer Mathilde Mallinger.